Chart Color Schemes

 Infrastructure

-St Arnaud has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+St Arnaud has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Melbourne To Adelaide Freight Rail Improvements.
-Other key projects include Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), Central Goldfields Land Use Planning Framework, and Western Highway Ballarat to Stawell Upgrade.
+AreaSearch has identified one major project likely affecting this region.
+Key projects are Melbourne To Adelaide Freight Rail Improvements, Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), Central Goldfields Land Use Planning Framework, and Western Highway Ballarat to Stawell Upgrade.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.